bayashi/actually/README.md

 A testing library focused on turning failure into success, `actually`.

-* Builder interface to make test code obvious
+* It is clear what is being tested by the builder interface
-* Consistent method name to reduce things you have to remember
+* Consistent method names to reduce things you have to memorize
-* Specific fail report to save your time
+* Explicit test failure results help you save time
-* There are helpers to see details of a failure
+* There are helper methods to see details of a failure

 ## Usage